Vyral/base-template/_posts/2018-11-15-the-top-8-mistakes-new-homeowners-make-that-you-need-to-avoid.md

 **4. Buying a lot of new furniture.** Some people even do this before they actually own the house, which can disqualify you from your mortgage.&nbsp;

-**5. Throwing away receipts (especially for home improvements).** If, down the line, you decide to sell your house and you have some fairly significant capital gains, those receipts can help level out any tax consequences you face.
+**5. Throwing away receipts (especially for home improvements).** If you decide to sell your house down the line and you have some fairly significant capital gains, those receipts can help level out any tax consequences you face.

 {% include pullquote.html %}